mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 [Official documentation for `AT TIME ZONE`][microsoft-at-time-zone]

-When `AT TIME ZONE` is used on a value without timezone, it does not adjust the date and time.
+When `AT TIME ZONE` is used on a value without time zone, it does not adjust the date and time.

 Example: